 - Identify any two pieces of furniture you have that could be replaced with a multi-purpose piece.
 Reduce the number of furnishings in the room by adding multi-purpose furniture.

-By removing clutter, buying pieces with purpose, and using multi-purpose furniture, anyone can create a beautiful space!
+Anyone can create a beautiful space by removing clutter, buying pieces with purpose, and using multi-purpose furniture!

 On Joyful Derivatives, Rachel Joy teaches non-designers simple and affordable ways to create a home they love.
 She specializes in DIY-focused designs that allow you to achieve a high-end and stylish home at a fraction of the cost.
 Her passion is to help you affordably create a home that you love and are proud to share with others.